36,500 Feared Dead in Iran, ACLJ Takes Urgent Action at the U.N.

 Advertisement

-Jim Edwards, founder and President of Conservatives for Property Rights said in a statement, "Conservatives, who believe in the inherent rights of private property ownership, want the White House to know that we strongly support the initiative of the Trump administration’s Patent and Trademark Office leaders.
+Jim Edwards, founder and President of Conservatives for Property Rights, said in a statement, "Conservatives, who believe in the inherent rights of private property ownership, want the White House to know that we strongly support the initiative of the Trump administration’s Patent and Trademark Office leaders.
 They've proposed a rule to correct a primary means of invalidating issued patents.
-No longer could the Patent Trial and Appeal Board hold repeated challenges on the same issues involving inventions the challengers—predominantly Big Tech and Chinese tech companies—want to use without the consent of the patent owner.
+No longer could the Patent Trial and Appeal Board issue repeated challenges on the same issues involving inventions that the challengers—predominantly Big Tech and Chinese tech companies—want to use without the patent owner's consent.
 PTO officials deserve much credit for this PTAB reform proposal."

 Without reliable patent rights, innovation stalls and investment dries up.
 The USPTO’s proposal recognizes that property rights mean little if they can be relitigated endlessly by those with deeper pockets.
 Whether the rule survives Big Tech’s pressure campaign may determine whether America’s patent system protects inventors — or only those rich enough to outlast repeated litigation.